- sodium alginate

 Hypersensitivity to sodium alginate, sodium bicarbonate, calcium carbonate, the esters of hydroxybenzoates (parabens) or to any of the excipients listed in section 6.1.

-Each 10ml (single sachet) dose contains 130mg (3.25mmol) of calcium.
+Each 2 sachets (20 ml) dose contains 260 mg (6.5 mmol) of calcium.
 Care needs to be taken in treating patients with hypercalcaemia, nephrocalcinosis and recurrent calcium containing renal calculi.

 Treatment of children younger than 12 years of age is not generally recommended, except on medical advice.

-If symptoms persist, or treatment is required for more than seven days continuously, medical advice should be sought.
+If symptoms persist, or treatment is required for more than 7 days continuously, medical advice should be sought.

 As with other antacid products, taking this product can mask the symptoms of other more serious, underlying medical conditions.

-Contains methyl parahydroxybenzoate (E218) and propyl parahydroxybenzoate (E216) which may cause allergic reactions (possibly delayed).
+Contains methyl parahydroxybenzoate (E218) 40 mg/ 10ml and propyl parahydroxybenzoate (E216) 6 mg/10ml which may cause allergic reactions (possibly delayed).

 Due to the presence of calcium and carbonates which act as an antacid, a time-interval of 2 hours should be considered between intake of this product and the administration of other medicinal products, especially H2-antihistaminics, tetracyclines, digoxine, fluoroquinolones, iron salts, thyroid hormones, ketoconazole, neuroleptics, thyroxine, penicilamine, beta-blockers (atenolol, metoprolol, propanolol), glucocorticoid, chloroquine, diphosphonates, and estramustine.
 See also section 4.4.